ADVISORY HEALTH-CORONAVIRUS/TRUMP-HOSPITAL

-BETHESDA, MARYLAND - Live view of Walter Reed National Military Medical Center as U.S. President Donald Trump is treated there after being diagnosed with COVID-19.
+BETHESDA, MARYLAND - Live view from outside Walter Reed National Military Medical Center before President Trump’s expected departure.
+Earlier on Monday, Dr. Sean Conley, Physician to President Trump, held a briefing on the President's condition.

 Restrictions: